Ignaz Matausch

-Ignaz Matausch (September 1, 1859 – December 14, 1915) was an Austrian-American artist and entomologist known for his models of insects and other invertebrates at the American Museum of Natural History.
-Born in České Budějovice, he emigrated to the United States in 1892 and resided in Cleveland, Ohio, until 1904, when he became a member of the modeling staff of the American Museum.
+Ignaz Matausch (September 1, 1859 – December 14, 1915) was an Austrian-American artist and entomologist known for his large-scale models of insects and other invertebrates at the American Museum of Natural History.

+Matausch was born in České Budějovice, and trained as a model maker from an early age.
+He worked initially for the private museum of Duke Schwarzenburg.
+He emigrated to the United States in 1892 and resided in Cleveland, Ohio, until 1904, when he became a member of the modeling staff of the American Museum.
 He was known for his realistic large-scale models including the flea, house fly, and spider.
+The housefly exhibit, made "as big as a cat" (enlarged 40 times) was initially planned for the Hall of Public Health.
+It took a year to build and involved cutting up and examining nearly 200 specimens.
+It was the central exhibit when the hall was opened in April 1913.
 As an entomologist he focused on treehoppers (Membracidae), authoring eight papers on their biology.
+He also developed a technique of preserving spiders by supporting their abdomen with a piece of wood inside.
+He worked with curator of living invertebrates Roy Waldo Miner on dioramas and models for the Darwin Hall of Invertebrate Zoology.